SUBMISSION GUIDELINES FOR AUTHORS

 - Endnotes must be numbered consecutively throughout the article and be indicated by the superscript numerals following the punctuation.

-- The endnote numbers at the end of the article should not be superscript text and should be a number followed by a period.
+- The endnote numbers should not be superscript text and should be a number followed by a period.

 - Automatic formatting is acceptable in endnotes.